mikeroyal/Cloud-Native-Guide/README.md

 [Amazon web service(AWS)](https://aws.amazon.com) is a platform that offers flexible, reliable, scalable, easy-to-use and cost-effective cloud computing solutions.
 The AWS platform is developed with a combination of infrastructure as a service (IaaS), platform as a service (PaaS) and packaged software as a service (SaaS) offerings.

 [Microsoft Azure](https://azure.microsoft.com/en-us/) is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.

+[Azure DevOps](https://azure.microsoft.com/en-us/services/devops/?nav=min) is a set of services for teams to share code, track work, and ship software; CLIs Build, deploy, diagnose, and manage multi-platform, scalable apps and services; Azure Pipelines Continuously build, test, and deploy to any platform and cloud; Azure Lab Services Set up labs for classrooms, trials, development and testing, and other scenarios.

+[Azure Draft](https://draft.sh/) is a tool for developers to create cloud-native applications on Kubernetes.

 [Google Cloud Platform](https://cloud.google.com/) integrates industry-leading tools(data management, hybrid & multi-cloud, and AI & ML) with Cloud Storage for enhanced support with everything from security and data transfer, to data backup and archive.
 Expand all .
 Backup, archival, and disaster recovery.
 Along with File systems and gateways.